|

 In contrast to systems like Fujaba our pattern matching algorithm is fully automatic and does not need be tuned or partly be implemented by hand.

-The result of this effort is the new GrGen.NET system for graph rewriting (written in Java/C#).
+The result of this effort is the new GrGen.NET system for graph rewriting (written in Java/C#, yielding C# code implementing the matcher).

 Its core is the Graph Rewrite Generator, which turns declarative rewrite